c4mdax/c4mdax.github.io/content/about/index.md

 I have a genuine interest in the theory of **Artificial Intelligence** (from the Theoretical-Practical part, to the Philosophical-Humanistic part), as well as a taste for implementing Machine Learning models in Software projects (specifically **Backend** and **Cloud** Software).

-In my free time, I usually wander through publications, papers or topics related to the semantics of AI, from which I usually rescue interesting information for [Posts](../posts/).
+In my free time, I usually wander through publications, papers or topics related to the semantics of AI, from which I usually rescue interesting information for [Posts](../posts/) (I also use this section for my study).
 Generally I write my posts in Spanish, because I enjoy writing in my language.
 I write some other things in English, because I need to improve hehe.
 > Memento Mori